rdgrainger/ROCO_224/ManipulatorDesignProject/Design_And_Control_Of_Manipulators.md

 ### What problems did you encounter, and how did you solve them?

+Our original design for the redundant arm had 6 dynamixel servos in line.
+We realised an issue may arise with the second servo from the base, which would have to lift the weight of all the subsequent servos and the end effector.
+To account for this we decided to attach an additional servo in parallel to help spread the load of the rest of the arm.
+The first servo is not an issue because it is roatational asn will not have to act against the weight of the others.
+To further combat weight concerns, we streamlined he desgin to include very few printed parts.

+The end effector claw is operated by a 9 gram servo.
+This has to be connected to the arduino at the base of the arm with wire.
+The issue - these wires need to be slack enough to allow the arm joints to bend, but we also wanted to avoid loose wires that could become tangled when the arm moves.
+Our solution to this was to join attach these wires closely to the servos, but at joints the wire would loop slightly to aacount for the joint angle changing.

 ## *Implementation*

 ### Describe the final implementation of your manipulator